ObiOne84/battleship-game/README.md

 1. Allow the player to choose to board color
 2. Allow two players to play against each other
-3. Add reveal function for expert level, to assist the players and allow them to reveal the position of 3 computer ships when low on ammo
+3. Add a reveal function for an expert level to assist the players and allow them to reveal the position of 3 computer ships when low on ammo
-4. Allow to place larger ships - as per traditional board
+4. Allow placing larger ships - as per traditional board
 5. Add a master level that takes place on the larger board 15 x 15

 ---